How IT Careers Actually Start in Wisconsin

 If you’re exploring IT in Wisconsin—especially around Madison—you’ll hear conflicting advice: “You need an Associate’s degree.”
 “Certifications are enough.”
 “Just get experience.”

 The truth is: all three paths exist, but they don’t serve the same people equally.
 This pillar breaks down the real entry routes and shows how to choose without wasting years or money.
+If you’re new to the bigger picture, start with The IT Pathway: A Practical Route Into Tech before going deeper into the decision details.

 Path 1: Associate’s Degree First